Willy Wonka & the Chocolate Factory: Casting

 Stuart responded, "What do you want to do that for?"
 Wilder answered, "From that time on, no one will know if I'm lying or telling the truth."
 Wilder was adamant that he would decline the role otherwise.

 Jean Stapleton turned down the role of Mrs. Teevee.
 Jim Backus was considered for the role of Sam Beauregarde.
-Sammy Davis Jr. wanted to play Bill, the owner of Bill's Candy Shop, but Stuart did not like the idea because he felt that the presence of a big star in the candy store scene would break the reality; however, Davis would make Bill's signature song, "The Candy Man", into a big hit.
-Anthony Newley also wanted to play Bill, but Stuart also dissuaded him for the same reason.
+Sammy Davis Jr. wanted to play Bill, the owner of Bill's Candy Shop but Stuart did not like the idea because he felt that the presence of a big star in the candy store scene would break the reality; however, Davis turned Bill's signature song, "The Candy Man", into a big hit.
+Anthony Newley also wanted to play Bill but Stuart also dissuaded him for the same reason.

-Ten actors of short stature were the Oompa Loompas, including one woman and nine men, and were cast internationally from France, Germany, Malta, Persia (now Iran), Turkey and the United Kingdom.
-They were portrayed by Rudy Borgstaller, George Claydon, Malcolm Dixon, Rusty Goffe, Ismed Hassan, Norman McGlen, Angelo Muscat, Pepe Poupee, Marcus Powell, and Albert Wilkinson.
+Ten actors of short stature were the Oompa-Loompas, including one woman and nine men, and were cast internationally from France, Germany, Malta, Persia (now Iran), Turkey and the United Kingdom.
+They were portrayed by Rudy Borgstaller, George Claydon, Malcolm Dixon, Rusty Goffe, Ismed Hassan, Norman McGlen, Angelo Muscat, Pepe Poupee, Marcus Powell and Albert Wilkinson.

-The child actors who were auditioned from hundreds, Julie Dawn Cole, Denise Nickerson, Peter Ostrum, and Paris Themmen, all had acting experience from stage, school, theatre, television or commercials.
+The child actors who were auditioned from hundreds, Julie Dawn Cole, Denise Nickerson, Peter Ostrum and Paris Themmen, all had acting experience from drama school, theatre, television or commercials.
 Michael Böllner had the primary attribute of being rotund and was discovered in Germany when Stuart was location scouting.
 Stuart asked him to imagine being stuck in a tube and then "squeezed him like a roll of putty".